 No one single dental treatment can cure anything, but LANAP comes as close as it gets.
-With the incorporation of soft tissue laser therapy in our periodontal offices in Conroe and The woodlands, Dr. Kip Saunders can enhance the effectiveness of typical periodontal treatments and drastically improve their long-term results.
+With the incorporation of soft tissue laser therapy in our periodontal offices in Conroe and The woodlands, our doctors at PCE can enhance the effectiveness of typical periodontal treatments and drastically improve their long-term results.

 LANAP is a soft tissue laser treatment that can eliminate up to about 100% of the infectious bacteria inside of someone’s gums (including already diseased or dying tissues) and stimulate new regeneration of gums and bone.
 When combined with conventional periodontal services, LANAP offers the best care and outcome for managing chronic gum disease.

 When we pair LANAP with services like deep cleanings (periodontal scaling and root planing), it’s possible to bypass conventional flap surgery, shorten overall treatment time, and achieve better results when it comes to retaining natural teeth.
 LANAP isn’t used by itself, but as a partner with traditional tissue therapy it offers the best potential outcome for your smile.
 It could mean the difference when it comes to deciding whether to have to extract any remaining teeth.